 Fortunately, a wealth of resources exists to empower ASC coders to stay ahead of the curve.
 The American Medical Association (AMA), the authoritative body behind CPT coding, provides ongoing updates and educational materials.
 These resources keep coders informed about the latest additions, deletions, and revisions to CPT codes, ensuring they have the most accurate tools at their disposal.

 Another invaluable resource is the American Academy of Professional Coders (AAPC).
 This professional organization offers a comprehensive range of educational programs, webinars, and certifications specifically designed for ASC coders.
-By tapping into these resources, coders can stay abreast of the latest coding requirements, best practices, and industry trends.
+By tapping into these resources, coders can stay abreast of the latest coding requirements, best practices, and industry trends, including updates to the ASC covered surgical procedures list and changes in payment rates.